monstermuffin/mergerfs-cache-mover/README.md

 > [!WARNING]
 > This script must be run as root (using sudo) for the following reasons:

-- File Permissions: Running as root ensures the script can read from and write to all directories, preserving original file permissions and ownership.
+- **File Permissions**: Running as root ensures the script can read from and write to all directories, preserving original file permissions and ownership.
-- Directory Creation: Root access is required to create directories with the correct permissions in the destination path.
+- **Directory Creation**: Root access is required to create directories with the correct permissions in the destination path.

 ## Notifications
 As of v1.1 support for various notification methods through was added via the Apprise library.
 This includes detailed notifications for script completion, threshold alerts, and error states.